SpectrumHealthResearch/lrt-strat-cox-ph/README.md

 ### Parameters

-Our SAS® MACRO has seven parameters to be defined by the user:
+Our SASÂ® MACRO has seven parameters to be defined by the user:

 ```
 data             = The data set name